Admin2B/MLiA/README.md

 # MLiA
-## The codes of the book 'Machine Learning in Action'.
+## The code of the book 'Machine Learning in Action'.
 ## Coding in Python 3.7.3
-## All code work.
+## All code works well.